lifewatch/Tripod-frame_Performance-test/README.md

 This repository contains the code to compare the performance of two different deployment set-ups for acoustic receivers: a commonly used stone mooring and a tripod frame.
 Full details on the design of the frame and on the analysis are outlined in:

 **Goossens J., ‘Tjampens M., Deneudt K, Reubens, J. Mooring scientific instruments on the seabed – Design, deployment protocol and performance of a recoverable frame for acoustic receivers.
 Methods Ecol Evol.
-2020 (Accepted)**
+2020; 00: 1– 6. https://doi.org/10.1111/2041-210X.13404**

 Data are available through DOI: https://doi.org/10.14284/404